What Is a Turnkey Business?

 In a turnkey business, a successful business model is already in place, and the products or services have been defined and proven, so the startup phase is complete.
 The phrase "turnkey" is meant to imply that little work is required by the buyer other than opening the door to customers and good customer service.

 Examples of Turnkey Businesses

 The most common type of business sold as a turnkey business is a franchise.
 In the case of franchises, a turnkey business often includes a building that has been constructed to the franchise's specifications and an exclusive territory.
 Tim Horton's restaurants and Subway are examples of turnkey franchise businesses.

 The other common way to acquire a turnkey business is to buy an established business.
 There are always plenty of businesses for sale.
 According to BizBuySell, a record 7842 small businesses were sold in 2016.

 While business sales are influenced by many factors including a strengthening economy and low-interest rates, a large percentage of businesses sold were by retiring baby boomers.
 Given that this is a demographic trend that is expected to last for the next few decades there will continue to be plenty of opportunities for entrepreneurs to take over established, successful businesses.

 Advantages of a Turnkey Business

 The biggest advantage to buying a turnkey business is that the business model has already been proven, so most of the risk and uncertainty is eliminated.
-Established business or franchises have a much lower failure rate than independent startup businesses.
+Established businesses or franchises have a much lower failure rate than independent startup businesses.
 The buyer does not need to worry about whether the product or service will sell or not so they can focus on running the business.
 Often the facilities, equipment, and in the case of an independent business, the employees are included in the sale, making the takeover process even simpler.